Jude’s Stage 3 Typical Multiple Myeloma Story

 Complete remission after the transplant

 I was set to be discharged on August 23rd.
 Right before that, they did a bone marrow biopsy on me.
-That Friday, I had my last session of chemo, then they did the biopsy.
+That Friday, I had my last session of chemo, and then they did the biopsy.
 That was going to tell just how well the treatment did for me.

 I was sitting there after ordering breakfast waiting for the rounds of doctors.